RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Unconscionable conduct
     - INTRODUCTION
       - 1. Broad sense
-        - Equity is the ‘court of conscience’, hence, many of its principles are directed to preventing unconscionable conduct.
+        - Equity is the 'court of conscience', hence, many of its principles are directed to preventing unconscionable conduct.
-        - To obtain relief the plaintiff must show that the defendant’s conduct is ‘unconscionable’.
+        - To obtain relief the plaintiff must show that the defendant's conduct is 'unconscionable'.
           - Examples:
             -  Part performance
             -  Undue influence
       - 2. Narrow sense:
         - Amadio unconscionable conduct
           - A specific equitable doctrine which applies to specific factual circumstances different from the vitiating factors we have considered so far.
-        - Sometimes also called ‘unconscionability’.
+        - Sometimes also called 'unconscionability'.
       - COMMERCIAL BANK OF AUSTRALIA V AMADIO (1983) 151 CLR 447
-        - ‘The jurisdiction is long established as extending generally to circumstances in which
+        - 'The jurisdiction is long established as extending generally to circumstances in which
           - 1. a party to a transaction was under a special disability in dealing with the other party with the consequence that there was an absence of any reasonable degree of equality between them and
           - 2. that disability was sufficiently evident to the stronger party to make it prima facie unfair or "unconscientious" that he procure, or accept, the weaker party's assent to the impugned transaction in the circumstances in which he procured or accepted it.
-            - Where such circumstances are shown to have existed, an onus is cast upon the stronger party to show that the transaction was fair, just and reasonable: ...’
+            - Where such circumstances are shown to have existed, an onus is cast upon the stronger party to show that the transaction was fair, just and reasonable: ...'
 (474, Deane J)
         - Mr and Mrs Amadio
           -  Age: 70s
           -  Some English literacy, no formal education
           -  Mr Amadio had owned a business and owned some commercial property
         - Vincenzo
-          -  ‘Successful’ land-developer.
+          -  'Successful' land-developer.
           -  Companies were increasingly insolvent and highly likely to default.
         - Commercial Bank
-          -  Long-term relationship with Vincenzo’s business.
+          -  Long-term relationship with Vincenzo's business.
           -  Selectively dishonouring cheques, but increasingly concerned about recovering debts owed.
-        - Commercial Bank leaves it to Vincenzo to obtain his parents’ consent to be guarantors.
+        - Commercial Bank leaves it to Vincenzo to obtain his parents' consent to be guarantors.
           -  Vincenzo lies about extent of liability.
           -  Mr Virgo visits the Amadios with the documents:
             -  Documents are dense and in legalese.
             -  He does not explain the transaction.
-            -  Corrects Mr Amadio’s statement about the term of the guarantee.
+            -  Corrects Mr Amadio's statement about the term of the guarantee.
           -  Amadios sign.
-        - Evidence of the Amadios’ special disadvantage:
+        - Evidence of the Amadios' special disadvantage:
           -  Lack of English literacy
           -  Documents in dense legal language
           -  Obvious mistake about fundamental aspect of guarantee